WPgenWeakest Precondition Generator

 Historical Notes

-Many verification tools based on Hoare Logic are based on a weakest-precondition generator.
-Typically, a tool takes as input a source code annotated with specifications and invariants, and produces a logical formula that entails the correctness of the program.
-This logical formula is typically expressed in first-order logic, and is discharged using automated tools such as SMT solvers.
+Many verification tools for Hoare Logic are based on weakest-precondition generators.
+Typically, a tool takes as input source code annotated with specifications and invariants and produces a logical formula that entails the correctness of the program.
+This logical formula is typically expressed in first-order logic and is discharged using automated tools such as SMT solvers.